Back to all guides

 When in doubt, make the page physically smaller: one memo, one corner, one strip, one line.
 Small pages are easier to finish because they do not ask for a performance.

-To make a small spread look intentional, give the eye one place to land and one small repeat that proves you meant it.
+To make a small spread look intentional, give the eye one place to land and one small repeat that signals you meant it.

 Choose the center